jcsteh/osara/readme.md

 To access it:

 1. Select a track or item with at least one effect.
- Then, press shift+p (OSARA: View FX parameters for current track/take).
+ Then, press p (OSARA: View FX parameters for current track/take).
-2. Alternatively, to access FX parameters for the master track, press control+shift+p (OSARA: View FX parameters for master track).
+2. Alternatively, to access FX parameters for the master track, press shift+p (OSARA: View FX parameters for master track).
 3. If there is more than one effect on the track, select the desired effect from the menu.

 Note that only some effects expose easily readable values, while others expose only percentages.